FaizanMughal/flak_m/readme.txt

  - Jump Boots (radsuit, has "iron boots" powerup effect to compensate)
  - Minigun (slot 7)
  - Sniper Rifle (slot 0)
+ - Rocket Launcher (slot 9)

 In progress:

- - Rocket Launcher (slot 9)

-Things to do eventually:
+ - Add some more effects, maybe some nicer recoil on guns too.
+ - General polishing and bugfixing.
  - Trim out unused animations.
- - Add some more effects, maybe some nicer recoil on guns too.
- - Unreal 1 weapons?
- - Think of what item(s) the jump boots can replace.